Chanute Air Force Base: Current status

 Parts of Chanute AFB have been converted to civilian and other alternative uses.
 Many of the Air Force base's buildings and facilities have found new life with purposes that range from motels, retirement communities, restaurants, a fitness center, a prominent data center and several light manufacturing facilities.
 The golf course, once only available to service members and their guests, is now privately owned and open to the public.
 The housing on base, once comprising homes for airmen with families, is now occupied by civilians.
 Many buildings still remain unoccupied and are slowly deteriorating due to lack of maintenance.
 White Hall was demolished in December, 2016.
 Widespread use of asbestos and the discovery of toxic chemical dumps have forced the condemnation of certain parts of the former base.

 The Chanute AFB airfield and its associated hangars and flight line facilities have been converted into an uncontrolled general aviation airport known as the Rantoul National Aviation Center / Frank Elliott Field.
 The latter title is derived from the late Major General Frank Worth Elliott Jr., USAF, former Chanute Technical Center Commander and the Village of Rantoul's Economic Development Consultant following closure of Chanute AFB.
 An aviation-centric museum, the Octave Chanute Aerospace Museum, was also located on the former Chanute AFB site, commemorating much of the installation's military history as Chanute Field and Chanute AFB, but it closed in the winter of 2015.
 In 2016 the museum’s archival records, including blueprints, maps, publications, oral histories, photographs, scrapbooks, videotapes, and administrative records were sent to the Champaign County Historical Archives for public access and research.
 Finally, a 6-month quasi-military academy program, the Lincoln's ChalleNGe Academy, is run for troubled youths, ages 16–18, by the Illinois Army National Guard and the Illinois Air National Guard in other former Chanute AFB facilities.

+Portions of the base were added to the National Register of Historic Places as the Chanute Field Historic District.

 In 2019, the World Championship Punkin Chunkin announced its intent to hold that year's competition at the base.

-In every odd numbered year is the host to Half Century of Progress the largest working antique tractor show in the world.
+In every odd-numbered year the base hosts the Half Century of Progress, the largest working antique tractor show in the world.

+On October 25, 2023, the Department of the Air Force handed over control of the final buildings and properties to the Village of Rantoul, IL.

+B-52 Hangar MX operates an indoor motocross track inside one of the large hangars at the facility.